anon-blue/anon.blue/README.txt

-      A problem has been detected anfd Windows has been shut d
+      A problem has been detected anfd Windows has been shut down to prewent tyo ur conputer.If you see the screen again